eike2013/tech_x4343/content/rpi/rpi_case_1.md

 # Introduction

-This post is about my first case I used to build some month ago.
+This post is about my first case I used to build some months ago.
 The idea was to have some sort of DIY touch and to have the perfect enclosure for my Raspberry Pi which works as a Media Center under my flat screen.
 I attached the nice 128x32 SPI OLED SSD1306 from Adafruit, which works perfectly with the libraries provided by [GuyC@Gaugette](http://guy.carpenter.id.au/gaugette/blog/categories/raspberry-pi/).